betterscientificsoftware/bssw.io/Articles/Blog/PracticesPerformancePortableEco.md

 Kokkos and KokkosKernels exist as standalone libraries available on GitHub, and are foundational packages within the Trilinos scientific software library (under the “data services” scope).
 A new release of the Kokkos Ecosystem requires passing testing within Trilinos, providing additional robustness:

-- We do not assume the testing suite is fully comprehensive – testing with Trilinos exposes corner cases that may have been missed in the testing suite.
+- We do not assume the Kokkos testing suite is fully comprehensive – testing with Trilinos exposes corner cases that may have been missed in the testing suite.
-- Trilinos testing is assumed complex enough to provide coverage for customer applications.
+- Trilinos testing is assumed to be complex enough to provide coverage for most customer applications.

 ### Support